vrineau/PhanerozoicOceans/README.md

 pip install -r requirements.txt
 ```

 Finally, you will need to download and install IDTxl and its dependecies from github: https://github.com/pwollstadt/IDTxl.
+IDTxl requires several packages and Java to work properly: https://github.com/pwollstadt/IDTxl/wiki/Installation-and-Requirements.

 ## Launch scripts